What is Preeclampsia?Pregnancy

 What is going on?

 Consistent high blood pressure, or pregnancy induced hypertension, is one of the first signs of preeclampsia.
-The disease is sometimes referred to as ‘silent’ because you don’t know your blood pressure is increasing unless you’re testing it daily.
+The disease is sometimes referred to as a ‘silent killer’ because you don’t know your blood pressure is increasing unless you’re testing it daily.
 Your practitioner may encourage you to familiarize yourself with the warning signs and early symptoms after your 20th week of pregnancy.
 Education is one of the most powerful tools in recognizing and treating preeclampsia.

 What you should know…